-Tara Wilkie – a Part-Time Studies (PTS) Instructor in BCIT Forensics and a practicing Forensic Nurse – was nominated for her knowledge, expertise, and education in the human tracking component of forensic nursing in addition to the criteria for the award.
-Tara’s knowledge has contributed to the work of Fraser Health Authority through the development of a human trafficking awareness model for BC and the CBC has spoken to her about the ‘epidemic’ of human trafficking.
+Tara Wilkie – a Part-Time Studies (PTS) Instructor in BCIT Forensics and a practicing Forensic Nurse – was nominated for her knowledge, expertise, and education in the human trafficking component of forensic nursing in addition to the criteria for the award.
+Tara’s knowledge has contributed to the work of Fraser Health Authority through the development of a human trafficking awareness module for BC and the CBC has spoken to her about the ‘epidemic’ of human trafficking.

 Sheila Early, Tara’s nominator, had this to say:

 Tara’s qualities include responsibility for her ethical professional practice, integrity to uphold the standards of her profession, strong work ethic to support her colleagues as well as her community, her province, her country.
 She is also globally aware of the devastating effects of violence in our global world.